Attorneys for woman arrested outside Tulsa Trump rally can depose mayor, judge rules

 Bynum then rescinded the executive order the next day after talking personally to Trump, according to Huntsman’s ruling.

-Her ruling quoted from a Tulsa police lieutenant who has testified that within a “sterile area” inside the secure zone, if Trump Campaign members asked to have people removed because of their attire or protesting, the TPD’s operating practice was to ask such persons to leave and, if they did not, arrest them.
+Her ruling quoted from a Tulsa police lieutenant who has testified that within a “sterile area” inside the secure zone, if Trump Campaign members asked to have people removed because of their attire or protesting, the Tulsa Police Department’s operating practice was to ask such persons to leave and, if they did not, arrest them.

 “Moreover, the Mayor is the only city employee known to have been on the telephone call with President Trump that purportedly led to a change in the city’s security approach,” Huntsman wrote.
 “The Mayor’s discussion with President Trump, the decisions he made, and his communications with TPD — all could easily have a tendency to make it more or less probable that the City had the unconstitutional policy alleged in the complaint.”